Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 ### Example: undergraduate real analysis

-One can co-opt the new definition to rephrase the the standard $\eps-\delta$ definitions from introductory real analysis classes.
+One can co-opt the new definition to rephrase the standard $\eps-\delta$ definitions from introductory real analysis classes.
 Such usage, while formally correct, deviates from the customary usages of Big-O.

 <div markdown="1" class="theorem">
 **Definition**: A sequence $a_n$ tends to 0 when for all $\eps > 0$ it holds that $\vert a_n \vert < \eps$ for all $n > O_{\eps}(1)$.